bonusbits/cfn_converter/README.md

-# cfn_json_to_yaml
+# CloudFormation Template JSON to YAML Converter

+## Purpose
-Ruby Script - Simple CloudFormation JSON to YAML Converter
+Simply Python Script to convert CloudFormation Template from JSON to YAML format.